Research Distinguished Lecture Series

 The Office of the Vice President for Research and Partnerships is pleased to announce the OU Research Distinguished Lecture Series.
 The University of Oklahoma will welcome two to three highly distinguished speakers each semester who are preeminent in their field of expertise who will speak to OU faculty and students about prominent global issues.
 Speakers will be selected who embody the spirit of innovation, boldness, and interdisciplinarity that characterize the OU research enterprise.
 Their lectures will focus on contemporary research and innovation topics within the fields of Natural Sciences, Engineering, Technology, the Humanities and Social Sciences, and the Fine Arts.
 These lectures will be accessible to an advanced yet non-specialist audience.

 In order to launch the Research Distinguished Lecture Series (RDLS), I am soliciting input from Deans and their faculty across the campus for names of potential speakers whom the OVPRP could invite for the fall and spring semesters of the current academic year.
-Please provide your input to Melany Dickens-Ray (email@example.com) no later than November 15, 2019 for the fall semester and no later than December 15, 2019 for the spring semester.
+Please provide your input to Melany Dickens-Ray (email@example.com).

 Open to the public